MrTwinkleSharma/rc_contest/Max Sum with Subarray/Readme.md

 # Max Sum with Subarray
-  David is a mathematics student he likes to create and solve problems, today he is solving a problem and the scenario is a array of length n [a1, a2 a3, ........an] is given to him, and he has to choose a non-empty subsequence of array of length less than or equal to n like the indices choosen wil be [1<= p1 < p2 < p3 .... k<=n] let say he chooses the array p1, p2, p3, ....pk these all numbers are in sequence and selected from original array.
-Now according to question the sum of array is defined as p1 - p2 + p3 - p4 +..... + pk <br/> Now your Task is to maximize this sum according to question.
+  David is a mathematics student he likes to create and solve problems, today he is solving a problem and the scenario is a array of length n [a1, a2 a3, ........an] is given to him, and he has to choose a non-empty subsequence of array of length less than or equal to n like the indices choosen wil be [1<= p1 < p2 < p3 .... k<=n] let say he chooses the indices p1, p2, p3, ....pk and the array will be [b1, b2, b3......bk]these all numbers are in sequence and selected from original array.
+Now according to question the sum of array is defined as b1 - b2 + b3 - b4 +..... + bk <br/> Now your Task is to maximize this sum according to question.

 ### Constraints